 (Revision Nose Job)

-Revision rhinoplasty, sometimes referred to as secondary rhinoplasty, is specialty procedure performed by Dr. MichaeL Zacharia.
+Revision rhinoplasty, sometimes referred to as secondary rhinoplasty, is specialty procedure performed by Dr Jorge Lopez.
 Revisionn rhinoplasty is a surgical procedure performed to revise or repair the results of previous rhinoplasty surgery.

 Both aesthetic and functional problems of the nose may be addressed with revision rhinoplasty.

 Men and women who are physically healthy, realistic in their expectations, and looking to improve the results of a previous rhinoplasty surgery may be good candidates for revision rhinoplasty.

 Dr Jorge Lopez usually performs this more complex procedure under general anesthesia to protect the patients airway and well being during surgery.